xenurine/VintageStory-PufferPanel/README.md

 ### Versions

-for latest versions of Vintage Story which use DotNet use ``VintageStory.json`` for old versions of vintage story which use mono use ``VintageStory-legacy.json``
+for latest versions of Vintage Story, for the older Mono Server please refer to the classic branch